EmilyWoodTUD/C16305746_PROJECT_CODE/README.md

 Project Title:
-Computational Analysis of Drug Combinations to Normalize Aberrant Response of Macrophages to Mycobacterium Tuberculosis.
+"Computational Analysis of Drug Combinations to Normalize Aberrant Response of Macrophages to Mycobacterium Tuberculosis"

 Code which was generated with R software, version 3.6.1 (https://www.r-project.org/) and RStudio, version 1.2.5019 (https://www.rstudio.com) is denoted to as .R scripts.